Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 What other toys did you enjoy playing with as a child?

-Aside from my panda, I loved building blocks and action figures.
-Building blocks allowed me to create and explore my creativity, while action figures sparked my imagination through storytelling.
-Each toy contributed to different aspects of my development and playtime adventures.
+Apart from the doll, I also loved playing with building blocks and action figures.
+The building blocks allowed me to create different structures, while the action figures sparked my imagination as I created stories and adventures for them.

 Band 7